What is antimicrobial resistance?

 Early Career Researcher workshop on diagnostics for Antimicrobial Resistance

-On 20 November 2017 LeSPAR have organised an interdisciplinary workshop for early career scientists at PhD and post doctoral level.
-The workshop, to be held in London, will form a platform to share knowledge, encourage networking and explore the barriers and opportunities facing the development of rapid diagnostics for infectious disease.
-Join our invited experts to discuss some of the clinical challenges involved in tackling antimicrobial resistance.
-Get involved to add your voice to consideration of some of the latest advances in molecular diagnostics, analytical technologies, biosensors and metrology for antimicrobial resistance.
+On 20 November 2017 LeSPAR organised an interdisciplinary workshop for early career scientists at PhD and post doctoral level.
+The workshop, held in London, acted as a platform to share knowledge, encourage networking and explore the barriers and opportunities facing the development of rapid diagnostics for infectious disease.
+Read our news story for more detail.

 Statement in response to commitments made by G7 and G20 summits and the UN General Assembly in 2016